 Our first baby chicks were 8 silkies and one duck.
 I fell in love with the duckling and since then have added to my flock of ducks.
 We currently have Rouens and Anconas.
 We also have a variety of chickens ranging from Easter Eggers to Buff Brahms and Barred Rocks.
-They are all great layers and survive the cold here in New York.
+They are all great layers and survive the cold when we lived in New York.

 We added more rabbits during the year 2014.
 However, since then we have decided to no longer raise rabbits.
 This was an adventure but since returning to work full time in 2015, we don't have the time to give to the rabbits.